ntudy/ntudy.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student at [School of Computer Science and Engineering](https://www.ntu.edu.sg/scse), Nanyang Technological University (NTU), Singapore.
-I am supervised by [Prof. Sinno Jialin Pan](https://www.cse.cuhk.edu.hk/~sinnopan/index.html).
-I also work closely with [Dr. Wenxuan Zhang](https://isakzhang.github.io/) and [Dr. Lidong Bing](https://lidongbing.github.io/).
-Before that, I received my bachelor degree at [School of Computer Science and Engineering](https://www.ntu.edu.sg/scse), Nanyang Technological University (NTU), Singapore.
+I am currently working as an NLP Algorithm Engineer at TikTok in Singapore.
+Prior to this, I was a PhD student at the College of Computing and Data Science, Nanyang Technological University (NTU), Singapore, under the supervision of [Prof. Sinno Jialin Pan](https://www.cse.cuhk.edu.hk/~sinnopan/index.html).
+During my PhD, I collaborated extensively with [Dr. Wenxuan Zhang](https://isakzhang.github.io/) and [Dr. Lidong Bing](https://lidongbing.github.io/).
+I also hold a bachelor's degree in Computer Science from NTU.

 My research interests include Sentiment Analysis, Multi-lingual and LLM Safety.